harvybob/missing_episodes/README.md

 2) Set if you wish to see specials - N for No, Y for yes (line 17)
 3) Set single show to Y/N - If Yes it will only check one show based on id provided on line 166. - This is really to test

+You will need mysqldb installed on the pi sudo apt-get update sudo apt-get install python-mysqldb